dyssos29/UserManagementWebapp/README.md

-This is a simple user management web application, which uses the technologies of Servlet, JSP, Hibernate and MySQL.
+This is a web application which allows the the addition, deletetion and view of the list of users.
+It is built using the JSP and Servlet JavaEE technologies.
+Furthermore, for its database layer it uses the Hibernate ORM, which utilizes the MySQL DBMS.